xlvector/dingpa/README.md

 Before install, you may want to run unittest.
 You can do it by

 	python unittest/unittest_all.py

 ## Install

    python setup.py install

 ## Run

-cd test
+	dingpa_crawl.py [config_file_name] [db_prefix] [shard] [total]

+	e.g.

-dingpa_crawl.py test.conf
+	dingpa_crawl.py test.conf test.db 1 10

-and crawled info are stored in crawler.db which is a sqlite3 db.
-In Mac, you can use SQLiteStudio to view the crawler.db
+The example command will use test.conf as config file, and save data in test.db.10.1.
+Here the shard/total is for sharding.
+And example command will only crawl urls whose hash mod 10 equals 1.

 ## Config File Format